 Noûs (co-authored with Andrew Lee and Gabriel Rabin)

 We explicate and defend the rulebound structure theory of analog representation, according to which analog representation is a matter of interpretive rules mapping syntactic structure to semantic structure.
-First, we argue that the mark of the analog is to be found in the rules of a system's interpretation function.
 We go on to develop measures that capture three different dimensions of analogicity.
 (PDF)

 The Epistemic Status of the Imagination (2021)